awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

  You can use the following approaches to optimize query performance for a multi\-master cluster:
 +  Perform `SELECT` statements on the DB instance that handles the shard containing the associated table, database, or other schema objects involved in the query\.
 This technique maximizes reuse of data in the buffer pool\.
 It also avoids the same data being cached on more than one DB instance\.
 For more details about this technique, see [Optimizing Buffer Pool and Dictionary Cache Usage](#optimizing-buffer-pool-and-dictionary-cache-usage)\.
-+  If you need read\-write workload isolation, designate one or more DB instances as read\-only, as described in [Using Instance Read\-Only Mode](#using-instance-read-only-mode)\.
++  If you need read/write workload isolation, designate one or more DB instances as read\-only, as described in [Using Instance Read\-Only Mode](#using-instance-read-only-mode)\.
 You can direct read\-only sessions to those DB instances by connecting to the corresponding instance endpoints, or by defining a custom endpoint that is associated with all the read\-only instances\.
 +  Spread read\-only queries across all DB instances\.
 This approach is the least efficient\.
 Use one of the other approaches where practical, especially as you move from the development and test phase towards production\.

 ### Conflict Resolution for Multi\-Master Clusters<a name="aurora-multi-master-conflicts"></a>